Canary announces new hardware and features

 Finally, a new entry-level device is coming to complement the All-in-One.
 Canary View is a lower cost device in the same form factor containing a 147 degree 1080p camera.
 The alerting, recording and arming capabilities of the All-in-One come along with that, but the environmental sensors and siren are dropped.
 This makes is a more conventional indoor smart camera, but a cheaper option for monitoring extra rooms if you already have the All-in-One.

-The Canary View will be rolled out internationally by mid-year at a price point of US$99, which is very competitive against other (more conventional) connected video camera offerings.
+The Canary View will be rolled out internationally by mid-year at a price point which is very competitive against other (more conventional) connected video camera offerings.